Explainer: Can we stop the spread of monkeypox? - ExBulletin

 Who is vaccinated?

-Due to limited supplies, health authorities do not recommend mass vaccination.
+As the number of arrivals is limited, health Authorities do not recommend mass vaccination.
 They suggest vaccination for health care workers, people who have been in close contact with an infected person, and men who are at high risk of contracting monkeypox.

 Officials are also looking to expand supplies of the vaccine, Jynneos.
 Two doses are required, but many places only give one dose.

-U.S. health officials on Tuesday said new strategy This will allow medical professionals to vaccinate up to five people in each vial instead of one.
+On Tuesday, U.S. health officials approved a new strategy that would allow medical professionals to vaccinate five people in each vial instead of the maximum of one.
 This approach uses a fraction of the usual dose of the vaccine and administers it by injection just under the skin rather than in deeper tissues.
 The recipient will receive injections at intervals of two times a month.

 What else can you do to lower your risk?

-WHO Director-General Tedros Adhanom Ghebreyesus considers men at risk of monkeypox to make ‘safe choices’ reduce sexual partners “For now.”
+WHO Director-General Tedros Adhanom Ghebreyesus has recommended that men at risk of contracting monkeypox make “safe choices” and consider reducing their sexual partners “for the time being.”

 Britain’s Health Security Agency has advised people to check themselves for monkeypox lesions before having sex or going to social events, and most of the country’s cases have been reported at festivals, saunas and other events. people with monkeypox lesions should be isolated until they are completely cured.
 This can take up to 3 weeks.